tpoisot/ms_pop_networks/ms_pop.md

 $$\mathbf{A}_{ijx} = \left[\left(N_{ix}\times N_{jx}\right)\times\left(T_{ix}\times T_{jx}\right)\right]+\epsilon_{ijx}$$

 In which the $x$ indice denotes one site at which the interaction is either present or absent.
 The structure of the error term, *i.e.* its spatial or temporal auto-correlation, or covariance with either population sizes or trait values, can then be analyzed to further refine our predictions on species interaction variability.
+Following the approach put forth by
+@boulangeat_accounting_2012, it is possible to apply this logic to the presence/absence of interations, or to their strength, to further understamnd the dynamics of networks.

 **Box 2: Between-site variability under neutral and trait-based assumptions**